winery/winery/docs/user/overview.md

 versions in the ecosystem.
 In addition, the differences between two versions can be calculated and visualized in the TOSCA Topology Model Editor.

-- *Accountability*: In collaborative development of application deployment models in business-critical scenarios accountability is of high importance.
-Thus, the Winery enables to store the TOSCA meta file in a blockchain to identify the author of each version of a CSAR and whether an artifact is changed and by whom.
-This facilitates to visualize the provenance of a specific resource.
+- *Accountability*: In collaborative development of application deployment models in business-critical scenarios (such as data-analysis), accountability is of high importance.
+Thus, at CSAR export time, Winery enables to store the TOSCA meta file in a blockchain to identify the author of each exported version and whether a contained artifact is changed and by whom.
+                    Winery also stores these artifacts versions in a decentralized storage which facilitates comparing them and visualizing the provenance of a specific resource.

 - *Compliance Checking (Compliance Rule Editor, Compliance Checker & Compliance Rules Repository)*:
 The Topology Compliance Checking of Winery enables to describe restrictions, constraints, and